Blue Whale Challenge: Israel

 In July 2020, the Israeli Child Online Protection Bureau had announced they are collaborating with TikTok to "eradicate the Blue Whale phenomenon".

 Kenya

-Jamie Njenga, a 16-year-old boy who attended JG Kiereini Secondary School in Kiambu County, Kenya, hung himself with a rope from the balcony of his home, according to his grandfather John Njenga.
+Jamie Njenga, a 16-year-old boy who attended JG Kiereini Secondary School in Kiambu County, Kenya, hanged himself with a rope from the balcony of his home, according to his grandfather John Njenga.
 He was reported to have played the game on his phone, which was seized by police following his suicide.
 This was the first suicide in Kenya to be linked to the game.
 Because of this, the Kenya Film Classification Board (KFCB) banned the game in Kenya, and wrote to all internet service providers (ISP) in Kenya and to numerous other major social media platforms and tech companies (including Facebook, Google, Instagram, Twitter and YouTube) to ensure that all links to the game are blocked in Kenya.

 New Zealand

 Although no suicides in New Zealand have been linked to the game, New Zealand Police have issued warnings about the game.